lizhihua7/algorithms_illuminated/README.md

-# This repo contains programming exercises from the book Algorithms Illuminated.
+# This repo contains programming exercises of data structures and algorithms.
 It's for self study purpose only.